fraym/freym-api/js/auth/README.md

-# streams
+# auth

-Client implementation in JavaScript for the Freym service [crud](https://github.com/fraym/crud).
+Client implementation in JavaScript for the Freym service [auth](https://github.com/fraym/auth).

 ## Docs

-Please have a look at our [documentation](https://docs.freym.becklyn.app/docs/services/crud/introduction).
+Please have a look at our [documentation](https://docs.freym.becklyn.app/docs/services/auth/introduction).

 ## License